 THE LANGUAGE OF THE CHURCH AND THE LANGUAGE OF THE WORLD

-With this in mind while considering the larger history of holy worship, the church of all ages never appears to receive her language or put forth her prayer or practice apart from this language, God’s language, a language that is ultimately found embedded throughout that same history in a continued struggle with, and in distinction from, the language of the world.
+With this in mind, while considering the broader history of holy worship, the Church of all ages never appears to receive her language or put forth her prayer or practice apart from this language, God’s language, a language that is ultimately found embedded throughout that same history in a continued struggle with, and in distinction from, the language of the world.

-We’re in step with these thoughts here at Our Savior Evangelical Lutheran Church in Hartland, Michigan.
-We believe that the language of the church and the language of the world must be kept and understood as distinct from one another.
-The divergent nature of the church’s character and language is most visible in her public worship.
-And we would suggest that it is, in fact, possible to cut through the rhetoric of “practicality,” “realism,” and “good intentions” to identify with certainty when in fact you are in Godly worship and when you are in an event which has at its core nothing more than the desire to entertain.
+We’re in step with these thoughts at Our Savior Evangelical Lutheran Church and School in Hartland, Michigan.
+We believe that the language of the Church and the world must be kept and understood as distinct from one another.
+The divergent nature of the Church’s character and language is most visible in her public worship.
+And we would suggest that it is, in fact, possible to cut through the rhetoric of “practicality,” “realism,” and “good intentions” to identify with certainty when, in fact, you are in Godly worship and when you are in an event which has at its core nothing more than the desire to entertain.

-And so, by acknowledging the fact that the world will always be about the active work of molding and shaping us into creatures it can comprehend, we are no longer troubled by the constant endeavor of the world to portray the ways of the Christian and the church as misguided and less than adequate in her historic worship.
-According to its own nature, the world will continue to demand that the voice of the church become like its own—that the church position herself for relevance.
-And here we discover another facet of the discussion.
+And so, by acknowledging the fact that the world will always be about the active work of molding and shaping us into creatures it can comprehend, we are no longer troubled by the constant endeavor of the world to portray the ways of the Christian and the Church as misguided and less than adequate in her historic worship.
+According to its nature, the world will continue to demand that the voice of the Church become like its own—that the Church position herself for relevance.
+And here, we discover another facet of the discussion.
 What is meant by “relevant”?

 The words “kyrie eleison—Lord, have mercy” are strange.
-They are the words given by God, the creator of the world.
-And yet, He is the ultimate outsider in that it was necessary for Him to break into His creation to redeem it.
+They are the words given by God, the Creator of the world.
+And yet, He is the ultimate outsider in that He needed to break into His creation to redeem it.
 He did this in Jesus Christ.
-These words are now the words of the ones whom God has made his “insiders” of faith.
-These words are the same expression of faith called out by so many throughout the ages, and even by those in the Gospel narratives themselves.
+These words are now those of the ones whom God has made his “insiders” of faith.
+These words are the same expression of faith called out by so many throughout the ages and even by those in the Gospel narratives themselves.
 Making the sign of the cross is weird, and yet the insiders do it as a visible expression of their native vocabulary.
 It is communicating a remembrance of Baptism.
-Kneeling during prayer is uncomfortable, and yet it is the prostrated position of humility in which those who know they need a Savior so naturally find themselves.
+Kneeling during prayer is uncomfortable, yet it is the prostrated position of humility in which those who know they need a Savior naturally find themselves.

-To conclude this portion, we believe that it is a step toward the church’s demise when she willingly forsakes her own language for the “relevance” offered by the world’s vernacular.
-We believe that this is an essential truth that is inevitably expressed through worship practice.
+To conclude this portion, we believe it is a step toward the Church’s demise when she willingly forsakes her own language for the “relevance” of the world’s vocabulary.
+We believe this is an essential truth inevitably expressed through worship practice.

 IS WORSHIP A TOOL OF EVANGELISM?

-Perhaps another way to think of this question is to ask if a person who has no experience with Christian worship walks in off of the street and joins the congregation, will he be able to jump right in and go with it?
-If not, what can we do to make the service more accessible and comfortable?
+Perhaps another way to think of this question is to ask if a person with no experience with Christian worship walks in off the street and joins the congregation, will he be able to jump right in and go with it?
+If not, how can we make the service more accessible and comfortable?

 These are good questions.
 But before we go anywhere, we should consider the purpose of worship.

-The word worship can be a bit misleading when we consider its modern definition.
-Many would use it to describe something that we do to honor our God—a special time and place where we devote ourselves to “doing” for God.
-Because of this misuse and misunderstanding, many might affirm that the sole purpose of a church service is to simply offer thanks and praise.
+The word worship can be a bit misleading when considering its modern definition.
+Many would use it to describe something we do to honor our God—a particular time and place for devoting ourselves to “doing” for God.
+Because of this misuse and misunderstanding, many might affirm that the sole purpose of a church service is simply to offer thanks and praise.
 There is some truth to this.
-Indeed, these are to be present in worship, but alone they are not from God and can become a misguided, anthropocentric (man-centered) view of what is, by nature, a Christocentric (Christ-centered) action on God’s part to which we are simply recipients.
+Indeed, these are to be present in worship.
+Still, alone, they are not from God and can become a misguided, anthropocentric (man-centered) view of what is, by nature, a Christocentric (Christ-centered) action on God’s part to which we are simply recipients.

-The word worship actually comes from the root words “worth” and “ship”.
-These two words are describing the Creator rather than the action of the creatures.
-In this, worship’s starting point is not from us, but rather something that proceeds from and relates to the character of God.
-Primarily, it is God doing to us and for us.
-Secondarily, it is about the praise we offer to Him in thanksgiving for His gifts.
+The word worship actually comes from the root words “worth” and “ship.”
+These two words describe the Creator rather than the action of the creatures.
+In this, worship’s starting point is not from us but rather something that proceeds from and relates to the character of God.
+Primarily, it is God’s doing to us and for us.
+Secondarily, it is about the praise we offer Him in thanksgiving for His gifts.
 This means that worship practice throughout history has shown itself to be deliberate in its efforts to deny the gluttonous acts of “self” and to draw the community of gathered believers toward a spirit of faithful receptivity that responds with fruits of faith using the very language of God from the Scriptures.

 In summary (and as can be found on our website): “We believe that holy worship is God’s action of gathering His believers together to receive from Him the gifts He has for them in Word and Sacrament.
 We respond to His merciful action by using the same language of the Holy Scriptures that He has given.”

-Now, combining the previous section regarding the distinction between the languages of the church and world with this understanding of worship, perhaps we can attempt a fuller answer to the question which asks, “What can we do to make worship immediately accessible to the outsider?”
+Now, combining the previous section regarding the distinction between the languages of the Church and the world with this understanding of worship, perhaps we can attempt a fuller answer to the question, “What can we do to make worship immediately accessible to the outsider?”
 The answer: Probably not a lot.
-Certainly we work to provide an Order of Service page that is helpful, but in the end, even there you are extremely limited.
+Indeed, we work to provide an Order of Service page that is helpful, but in the end, even there, you are extremely limited.
 But that’s okay.
-God willing, there are plenty of friendly folks available to serve as translators.
+God willing, plenty of friendly folks are available to serve as translators.

 Perhaps you could think of it this way.

-Imagine that an English speaking person is suddenly dropped into a Chinese speaking society where he must find a job, understand and follow civil ordinances, and work within cultural dynamics while utilizing all the proper mannerisms.
+Imagine that an English-speaking person is suddenly dropped into a Chinese-speaking society where he must find a job, understand and follow civil ordinances, and work within cultural dynamics while utilizing all the proper mannerisms.
 What a frightening experience that would be for most folks!
-Of course there may be some who have the ability to adjust rapidly in order to survive, but most people would probably be so overwhelmed that their only hope would be to escape the situation.
-How much better would it be to have the person meet a native first, and with this person’s help to learn bits of the language, to begin learning the culture, and to have this friend by his side until he was able to function on his own with fluency!
-There is evangelism taking place here (in the traditional sense of the word), but primarily, Lutherans refer to the process beyond the invitation as “catechesis,” or teaching.(8) Actually, it’s what is happening right now as you read this.
-Here at Our Savior we work diligently toward teaching the faith to our children, but we also provide this to our adults, not only in regular Bible study, but to those adults who desire to join the communicant membership.
+Of course, there may be some who can adjust rapidly to survive, but most people would probably be so overwhelmed that their only hope would be to escape the situation.
+How much better would it be to have the person meet a native first, and with this person’s help to learn bits of the language, to begin learning the culture, and to have this friend by his side until he could function on his own with fluency!
+Evangelism occurs here (in the traditional sense of the word), but primarily, Lutherans refer to the process beyond the invitation as “catechesis,” or teaching.(8) Actually, it’s what is happening right now as you read this.
+Here at Our Savior, we work diligently toward teaching the faith to our children, but we also provide this to our adults, not only in regular Bible study but to those adults who desire to join the communicant membership.

-To clarify, “evangelism” is the actual reaching out from the believer to the unbeliever with the Good News of Jesus Christ.
+To clarify, “evangelism” is the act of reaching out from the believer to the unbeliever with the Good News of Jesus Christ.
 Evangelism is what believers leave a worship service strengthened to do, and it happens in various ways.
 Still, on the other hand, one could say that evangelism does happen in a worship service.
 It has to.
-The service has the Word of God which is the power to convict and convert the unbelieving heart.
+The service has the Word of God, which is the power to convict and convert the unbelieving heart.
 Still, and principally, worship is not evangelism as folks typically understand the term.
-Worship is about God meeting with those who are already His and giving them what they need for faith and life in this world and the world to come.
+Worship is about God meeting with those already His and giving them what they need for faith and life in this world and the world to come.

 This relationship now includes you, but it did not begin with you and will not end with you.
 You are being brought into a new Kingdom that is not disconnected from those who have gone before you.

-It is the earnest prayer and devout hope of the people of God here at Our Savior Evangelical Lutheran Church that you will with an open heart and mind consider what has been offered here, and that you will be willing to join us and learn more.
-Lastly, as you grow in your knowledge of and appreciation for the historic rites and ceremonies of the church (because their purpose is to highlight Christ and His work), we are certain that you will see the value and be evermore appreciative of the careful and concise stance of Three Articles on Christian Worship.
+It is the earnest prayer and devout hope of the people of God here at Our Savior Evangelical Lutheran Church that you will, with an open heart and mind, consider what has been offered here and be willing to join us and learn more.
+Lastly, as you grow in your knowledge of and appreciation for the historical rites and ceremonies of the Church (because their purpose is to highlight Christ and His work), we are sure that you will see the value and be evermore appreciative of the careful and concise stance of Three Articles on Christian Worship.